A simple chaos indicator based on the Lagrangian descriptor difference of neighboring orbits: Introduction

 This paper is organized as follows.
-Section~\ref{sec:Methodology} begins with a brief overview of the method of Lagrangian Descriptors (LDs), along with a review of various chaos indicators introduced in the literature based on this framework.
-We then introduce the \emph{difference LD}, denoted by $\Delta \mathcal{L}$—the simplest chaos indicator derivable from LDs—and provide a heuristic justification for its effectiveness in distinguishing between regular and chaotic initial conditions based on its growth behavior.
+Section~\ref{sec:Methodology} begins with a brief overview of the method of Lagrangian descriptors (LDs), along with a review of various chaos indicators introduced in the literature based on this framework.
+We then introduce the \emph{difference LD}, denoted by $\Delta \mathcal{L}$ and provide a heuristic justification for its effectiveness in distinguishing between regular and chaotic initial conditions based on its growth behavior.
 In Section~\ref{sec:Results}, we present the main findings of our study.
-We compare the performance of $\Delta \mathcal{L}$ with other LD-based indicators and validate our results using the Smaller Alignment Index (SALI), a widely accepted benchmark for chaos detection.
+We compare the performance of $\Delta \mathcal{L}$ with other LD-based indicators and validate our results using SALI, a widely accepted benchmark for chaos detection.
 This validation is carried out using two well-known dynamical systems: the Hénon–Heiles system and the Chirikov Standard Map.
 Finally, Section~\ref{sec:Conclusions} summarizes the conclusions of our work.